5 Kitchen Regrets

 follow @sarahellenrandall

 We're so glad you're here!
-We've been transforming spaces together for the past two years and slowly renovating our own 1950's home.
+We've been transforming spaces together for the past five years and slowly renovating our own 1950's home.
 Join us as we create a home we love!

 We’re just about done renovating our kitchen (finally)!
 While we’re proud of all the work we’ve done so far, we have a few regrets..